 - Therapists or social workers facilitating difficult conversations around issues of high emotion with patients

 - Professors incorporating dialogue or conflict resolution techniques to their classrooms

 - Alternative dispute resolution professionals looking to facilitate more constructive communication between people unable to hear each other.

-This workshop is approved for 18 clock hours for national certified counselors, Massachusetts licensed mental health counselors, MA licensed marriage and family therapists, and New Hampshire pastoral psychotherapists.
+This workshop is approved for 18 clock hours for MA social workers, MA licensed marriage and family therapists, and New Hampshire pastoral psychotherapists.
 Credits are accepted by the NH Board of Mental Health Practice for all licensed NH mental health professionals.

 This program has been approved for 18 Social Work Continuing Education hours for relicensure, in accordance with 258 CMR.
 Collaborative of NASW and the Boston College and Simmons Schools of Social Work Authorization Number D72317-2.

 NOTE: Fee includes the three-day workshop and follow up support as attendees will apply the skills they learn in their context or community.

 For related and preparation reading material, click here.